informalsystems/quint/doc/adr008-managing-apalache.md

 ## 1. Summary

-This RFC presents options on how to obtain and manage Apalache for use with the Quint `verify` command.
+This ADR presents options on how to obtain and manage Apalache for use with the Quint `verify` command.

 ## 2. Context